artmieux/rails-docker/README.md

 This repository provides a Dockerfile and a set of scripts that allow us to easily build a Docker image and use it to create new Rails apps.

-## Use guide
+## Getting Started

+### Cloning the repository

-Clone this repository
+To begin, clone this repository to your local machine:

 ```sh
 git clone git@github.com:artmieussens/rails_docker.git
 cd rails_docker
 ```

+### Making Scripts Executable

-Make sure that the scripts build_image and rails_docker are set to executable, otherwise make them executable by running this command
+Ensure that the scripts build_image and rails_docker are set to executable:

 ```sh
 chmod +x build_image rails_docker